Experience the healing power of nature

 If you have a garden, stand, sit or lie in it.
 Go barefoot if you like.
 Or find a quiet spot outside.
 Bring your awareness to the parts of your body that are in contact with the ground.

 Take a lunchtime walk in your local green space or exercise outdoors - even in winter.
 Create your own outdoor gym with logs for steps and weights, secure garden benches for jumps, and trees for working out the triceps.
 Spending at least 120 minutes a week in nature is associated with good health and wellbeing.

 Simply sit outside or relax with outdoor yoga - YouTube has thousands of videos you can use at home or in your garden.

 Grow flowers, fruit and vegetables in your garden.
 This relaxing pastime is also great exercise and will provide free food for your table.

 Over the last 40 years, children have become increasingly separated from wildlife.
 It’s a natural disaster in the making!

+Like most parents, we believe that a childhood separated from nature is a diminished experience.
+28% of UK children are now overweight or obese and fewer than 10% play in natural areas.
 However, a study of nearly 350,000 medical records showed that living within a kilometre of a green space reduces the risk of 15 major illnesses, particularly anxiety and depression, and even more so for children.
 There is also evidence that children who grow up with nature are more likely to protect it when they are older.